okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-load/main/aspnet/integrationsteps.md

-### 1: Navigate to the sign-in page
+### 1: Go to the sign-in page

-The first step is to call the `StartWidgetSigninAsync` method when the page that contains the embedded Widget is loaded.
+The first step is to call the `StartWidgetSigninAsync` method when the page that contains the embedded widget is loaded.
 The `IdxClient` contains the configuration information (either from the `okta.yaml` file, env variables, or passed in from the constructor) to establish a connection to the Okta org and application.

 The following sample code shows the instantiation of the `IdxClient` and the `StartWidgetSignInAsync` call.